redjax/dotfiles/README.md

 If you do make manual changes (either out of habit, or installing a program/running an Ansible script that edits a file managed by `chezmoi`), you can run `chezmoi merge $FILE` and manually merge those changes into the `chezmoi` template/file.

-Any time you make changes to your `chezmoi` repository
+Any time you make changes to your `chezmoi` repository, you should also [synchronize the changes](#synchronizing-changes).

 ## Usage

 After installing `chezmoi` and initializing your home directory with `chezmoi apply -v`, you should no longer directly edit `chezmoi`-managed dotfiles.
 Instead, use the `chezmoi edit $FILE` command.
 For example, to edit your `~/.bashrc`, run `chezmoi edit ~/.bashrc`.

 You can do a "dry run" of the `chezmoi apply` command to see everything that would change before actually applying those changes.
-Use the command `chezmoi apply --dry-run --verbose
-` to do a dry run.
+Use the command: `chezmoi apply --dry-run --verbose` to do a dry run.

 Sometimes a program will either automatically append lines to your `~/.bashrc`, or will suggest you do so and provide commands you can copy/paste to automatically add the required init lines.
 This will cause conflicts with your `chezmoi`-managed version of the file.
 To fix this, use the `chezmoi merge $FILE` command, i.e. `chezmoi merge ~/.bashrc`.
 This will open a merge tool (`vimdiff` by default), where you can compare the changes and automatically add them to your `chezmoi` template file (`dot_filename.tmpl`).